Miller Center Governing Council

 Leigh B. Middleditch, Jr.

-Leigh B. Middleditch, Jr. is of counsel in the Charlottesville office of law firm McGuireWoods LLP and vice president of McGuireWoods Consulting LLC.
-Mr. Middleditch, a graduate of the University of Virginia and its School of Law, has served on the University's board of visitors and as legal adviser and special counsel to the University.
+Leigh B. Middleditch, Jr. is counsel in the Charlottesville office of law firm McGuireWoods LLP and vice president of McGuireWoods Consulting LLC.
+Mr. Middleditch, a graduate of the University of Virginia and its School of Law, has served on the University's Board of Visitors and as legal adviser and special counsel to the University.
 He is also active in the American Bar Association, serving previously as chair of the exempt organizations committee of the tax section, chair of the senior lawyers division, and as a member of its board of governors.
+He is the immediate past chair of the Miller Center Foundation.

-Alan Murray is assistant managing editor of the Wall Street Journal.
+Alan Murray is president of the Pew Research Center.
+He is formerly assistant managing editor and executive editor, online, of the Wall Street Journal.
 He returned to the Journal in 2005 after serving as Washington bureau chief and co-host of the program Capital Report on the cable financial news channel CNBC.
 Mr. Murray joined the Wall Street Journal in 1983 as a reporter covering economics in Washington and became bureau chief in 1993.

 Teresa A. Sullivan